 5. Explore Counter Space Options

 Counter space is another key design area when choosing your kitchen island design.
-Depending on your needs, you might be better suited with a long counter space Vis a Vis a shorter one.
+Depending on your needs, you might be better suited to a long counter space Vis a Vis a shorter one.

 So, how do you know?

-If you have space, make sure you go for a kitchen island that gives you the maximum workspace available.
+If you have space, choose a kitchen island that gives you the maximum workspace available.
 Besides, you should also try to use the kitchen island to maximize your cooktop range.

 On the flip side, your choice of counter space size can also be determined by how social you want your kitchen to be.